10 Ways to Overcome a Fear of Networking

 The pressure to perform at networking events can feel intense, so remind yourself that networking is a two-way street.
 The responsibility to fill any gaps in the conversation doesn't rest with you alone.
 Try too hard, or act inauthentically, and you may end up saying something that makes you cringe.
 You'll likely then berate yourself, and reinforce your own dislike of networking.

 Also, it's sometimes better to be open about how intimidated you feel.
 Doing so invites the other person to empathize with you, and it can even help you to forge a connection.
-It's quite likely that she'll be feeling the same as you, anyway!
+It's quite likely that they'll be feeling the same as you, anyway!

 Always remember that networking doesn't have to be perfect.
 Some events will be better and more useful than others.
 If you accept this, you'll be able to view less successful ones as opportunities to learn and grow.